Mark Muñoz

 Mark Kenery Muñoz (born February 9, 1978) is a Filipino-American former professional mixed martial artist who last competed in the Middleweight division of the Ultimate Fighting Championship.
-A professional competitor from 2007 until 2015, Munoz also formerly competed for the WEC.
+A professional competitor from 2007 until 2015, Munoz also formerly competed for the World Extreme Cagefighting (WEC).
 Throughout his career, Munoz was credited as one of "the nicest guys in MMA" even being officially ranked as No.1 during an Episode of "UFC Tonight" due to his contributions to both the sport of MMA, and his local community through activities such as starting up and running his own gym, and heading his own "anti-bullying" campaign.

 Background

-Muñoz was born on United States Fleet Activities Yokosuka, a United States Navy base in Yokosuka, Japan, to Filipino parents.
+Mark Kenery Muñoz was born on United States Fleet Activities Yokosuka, a United States Navy base in Yokosuka, Japan, to Filipino parents.
 At the age of two, Muñoz and his family relocated to Vallejo, California.
 Muñoz began wrestling at the age of 13 and also played football, but had to give up the latter sport when he was a sophomore in high school due to an injury.
 Because of his size and raw talent, Muñoz began wrestling with the varsity team at Vallejo High School.
-At Vallejo, Muñoz went on to be a two-time State Champion, an Asics First Team All-American, a 1995 National High School Champion, and the 1996 NHSCA National High School Champion.
+At Vallejo, Muñoz went on to be a two-time CIF state champion, an Asics First Team All-American, a 1995 national high school champion, and the 1996 NHSCA national high school champion.
 Muñoz was also on the honor roll for all four years and a member of the National Honors Society.
-That same year, Muñoz won a silver medal for the USA Junior National Team and finished fifth in his weight class at the FILA Junior World Wrestling Championship.
+That same year, Muñoz won a silver medal for the USA Junior national team and finished fifth in his weight class at the FILA Junior World Championships.

 Muñoz went on to compete at Oklahoma State University, where he compiled 121 wins overall, was a two-time All-American, and won an NCAA National Championship in 2001 as a senior.
 Muñoz was also a three-year member of the FILA Junior World Wrestling Team, earning the silver medal in 1998.
 Muñoz received a Bachelor of Science degree in Health Science from Oklahoma State University, and was also a three-time member of the NWCA All-Academic Team.
 After finishing college, Muñoz came back to be an assistant coach at Oklahoma State for two years, leading the team to an NCAA National Championship in 2003.
 Muñoz then began coaching at UC Davis, before transitioning into a career in mixed martial arts.